vickie02736/cgcnn/README.md

 1. `atom_init.json`: a [JSON](https://en.wikipedia.org/wiki/JSON) file that stores the initialization vector for each element.
 An example of `atom_init.json` is `data/sample-regression/atom_init.json`, which should be good for most applications.

-2. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` <p style="color: blue;">(filename)</p> for the crystal.
+2. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` (filename) for the crystal.

-1. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
+3. `id_prop.csv`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
 The first column recodes a unique `ID` for each crystal, and the second column recodes the value of target property.
 If you want to predict material properties with `predict.py`, you can put any number in the second column.
 (The second column is still needed.)
+  `split_csv.ipynb` in `data` folder can be used to make `id_prop.csv` for QMOF dataset.

 The structure of the `root_dir` should be: